http4k/http4k/src/docs/faq/index.md

 **Q. Does http4k support an Async model?
 I need webscale!**

 **A.** Not at the moment.
-Adding Async support is a decision that we are thinkning about carefully so that we don't end up complicating the API.
+Adding Async support is a decision that we are thinking about carefully so that we don't end up complicating the API.
 When we do add it, it'll probably use co-routines and they're still marked as experimental which is another reason we are holding off.
 As for the scaling arguments, see the above answer relating to production usage.

 ### API
 **Q. Auto-marshalling: where is the `Body.auto` method defined?**